alihinnawe/alihinnawe/README.md

 *2010 - 2015*

 - Creation and processing of master data.
-- Maintenance of system quality assurance
+- Maintenance of system quality assurance.
 - Troubleshooting of system problems.
 - Creating workflow diagrams for negotiated statements of requirements.

 ## Contact

-Feel free to reach out to me via email at alihinnawe.jobs@gmail.com.
-I'm always open to new opportunities and collaborations.
+Feel free to reach out to me via email at ali.hinnawe@gmx.de I'm always open to new opportunities and collaborations.

 Thank you for visiting my portfolio!